 Streams out over the world and ever deepens.
 (229)

 All this distress should not conceal what Hugo completely understood: bottomless darkness is also the condition of possibility for freedom, that is to say, for an ontological chance.
-F. W. J. Schelling – who was maybe the decisive German Romantic philosopher – explains this point in his Philosophical Inquiries into the Nature of Human Freedom.
+F. W. J. Schelling—who was maybe the decisive German Romantic philosopher—explains this point in his Philosophical Inquiries into the Nature of Human Freedom.
 In God, Schelling writes, there is an “inner ground” that is not God but “precedes” his existence.
-Schelling also calls this ground “nature” (27-28).
+Schelling also calls this ground “nature” (27–28).
 If creatures can exist as such, different from God, it is thanks to the inner ground that, in God, is not God.
 In other words, the inner ground is what ontologically differentiates God from himself.
 Freedom thus comes from this interval, this separation between God and what Schelling also calls “the original ground” or the “non-ground,” in the sense that the inner ground does not exist, since it is what precedes any existence.
 In my terms, this inner ground is a pure field.
-The non-ground can be interpreted as a principle of ontological an-archy, an absolute freedom that, for Hugo, Satan - the fallen archangel - represents.
-In “The Plume of Satan,” God calls “freedom” the feather of Satan’s wings that did not fall (SP, 104).
-This leather is “au bord du gouffre ténébreux (on the edge of the dark abyss)” (SP, 102), “près du puits de la chute infinite (near the well of the infinite fall)” (SP, 104), that is to say in between, in the interval.
+The non-ground can be interpreted as a principle of ontological anarchy, an absolute freedom that, for Hugo, Satan represents.
+In “The Plume of Satan,” God calls “freedom” the feather of Satan’s wings that did not fall (Selected Poems 104).
+This leather is “au bord du gouffre ténébreux” (on the edge of the dark abyss) (SP 102), “près du puits de la chute infinite” (near the well of the infinite fall) (SP 104), that is to say, in between, in the interval.

-To sum up: natures constitute a plurality, a field in which we can pass from technology to naturecultures and from naturecultures to the wild and from the wild to technology.
+To sum up, natures constitute a plurality, a field in which we can pass from technology to naturecultures and from naturecultures to the wild and from the wild to technology.
 Every time an entity as such appears, be it a machine or a tree, a distinction retroactively appears in the field, a difference that any existing being traces.
 The condition of possibility of any existence is the darkness, the non-ground thanks to which the universe is not compact, deadly, or immanent.
 Bottomless, deep nature keeps composing an existential myriad that no ontology could have calculated a priori.

-A political communication of the outside
+A Political Communication of the Outside

-If the universe coming from deep nature is a deep field of existential differences, then we can think anew the relation between nature and the outside, we can escape the enclosed world of the Anthropocene and its real subsumption of nature, we can cure exophobia.
-Instead of fearing nature or trying to erase it, we can leave it a place – or several places.
+If the universe coming from deep nature is a deep field of existential differences, then we can think anew the relation between nature and the outside; we can escape the enclosed world of the Anthropocene and its real subsumption of nature; we can cure exophobia.
+Instead of fearing nature or trying to erase it, we can leave it a place—or several places.
 This is the condition of possibility of an anti-Anthropocenic politics.
-Of course, this expression seems ridiculous, since the Anthropocene is supposed to last for millennia: is it not too late to be anti-Anthropocenic?
+Of course, this expression seems ridiculous since the Anthropocene is supposed to last for millennia: is it not too late to be anti-Anthropocenic?
 Is it even still possible to speak in terms of political ecology?
-My answer is that we have no choice: yes, an anti-Anthropocenic ecopolitics is impossible, but it is exactly the impossible that we need to make happen, as soon as possible, if we want to avoid being swept away by global ecocide and its geo-technological ally.
+My answer is that we have no choice: yes, an anti-Anthropocenic ecopolitics is impossible, but it is exactly the impossible that we need to make happen as soon as possible if we want to avoid being swept away by global ecocide and its geotechnological ally.
 So, let us attempt to ascertain how the diagram of natures I sketched out can offer some philosophical help to imagine an anti-Anthropocenic ecopolitics.